You might have underlying health conditions and feel anxious about how coronavirus could affect you.

 You can find information around long term conditions such as cancer, diabetes and heart conditions on this page.

-It's also important to try and stay physically active too.
-Not only does it keep your body in good shape but it’s great for your mental and emotional health too.
+It's also important to try to stay physically active too.
+Not only does it keep your body in good shape but it's great for your mental and emotional health too.

 With social distancing and social isolation the new normal, the usual options of going to the gym, an exercise class or other regular activities are not available.